Thomas Choe Yang-eop: Beatification process

 The beatification process was transferred from its then-forum of Cheongju on 10 January 2004 to Masan.
 It allowed for the Congregation for the Causes of Saints – under Pope John Paul II – to grant the "nihil obstat" ('nothing against') to the cause in which Thomas was accorded the posthumous title of Servant of God: the first official stage in the process.

 The diocesan process opened in the Diocese of Masan on 3 December 2005 and closed on 20 May 2009; the C.C.S. validated the process in Rome on 1 October 2010.
 The postulation then submitted the Positio to the C.C.S. in 2014 while the latter passed it onto a board of historians for their own assessment.
-The historians had to meet before the Positio could be reviewed by the C.C.S.; it was approved on 18 November 2014.
+It was approved on 18 November 2014.
 Theologians voiced approval to the cause on 15 December 2015 while the C.C.S. did likewise on 14 March 2016.
 On 26 April 2016 he was proclaimed to be Venerable after Pope Francis acknowledged that Choe had lived a model life of heroic virtue.

-The process for a miracle attributed to his intercession was held from 8 September 2015 until 15 June 2016.
-This process received C.C.S. validation on 19 September 2016.

 The current postulator that is assigned to the cause is the Rev. Kim Jong-su John.